divya-binil/www.intellectualfrontiers.com/README.md

 **AstroWind** is licensed under the MIT license — see the [LICENSE](./LICENSE.md) file for details.

 ## Type filter in frontmatter
-We need to add field in frontmatter 'sectiontype' with value as either 'patent' or 'blog' so that all the blog pages are listed under blog Menu and patent are listed under patent Menu
+We need to add field in frontmatter 'sectiontype' with value as either 'patent' or 'article' so that all the article pages are listed under article Menu and patent are listed under patent Menu.

+Add sectiontype in each pages as shown below example .

+sectiontype: article

+## Add Category and Tag
+ Add category and tags in each pages as shown below example .

+category: Use Case
+tags:
+  - astro
+  - front-end